 With the Group Policy Object in place, any devices assigned that GPO will automatically have the necessary Windows Remote Management settings configured.

-Enabling WinRM with PDQ Connect is a similar process to enabling it with PDQ Deploy, but Connect gives you the ability to deploy the package to remote devices.
+You can use PDQ Connect to enable WinRM.
+Doing so gives you the ability to deploy the package to remote devices.
 To create a WinRM enablement package in Connect:

 Click the Packages tab.